daljitdokal/openshift-microshift-on-k3s/README.md

 ## Note:

-- It is only available in single node , `Multi node cluster support` is not avaible at this stage but under `PR` or `Work in progress`.
+- It is only available in single node , `Multi node cluster support` is not available at this stage but under `PR` or `Work in progress`.

 ## References: